Owd Betts: Food and drink

-Owd Betts Inn has three handpumps which are used to serve real ales.
+Owd Betts has three handpumps which are used to serve real ales.
 The pub serves Wainwright Gold as a permanent ale, and two guest ales, one of which is typically from a local microbrewery.

 Dishes served at Owd Betts include traditional British pub-style food, including Lancashire hotpot, rag pudding, and cheese and onion pie (described as "famous" by the Manchester Evening News).